dahak-metagenomics/dahak/docs/readfilt_walkthru.md

 # Read Filtering Walkthrough

+!!! warning "Important Note"

+    The following walkthrough is **independent of the Snakemake workflows.**
+    All commands given below are bash commands.
+This walkthrough also utilizes Docker, while the Snakemake workflows utilize SIngularity.

 The following walkthrough covers the steps in the read filtering and quality assessment workflow.

-(All of the commands given below are bash commands.)

-This workflow covers the use of Docker to interactively run the workflow on a fresh Ubuntu 16.04 (Xenial) image, and requires sudo commands to be run.
+This walkthrough covers the use of Docker to interactively run the workflow on a fresh Ubuntu 16.04 (Xenial) image, and requires sudo commands to be run.

-The Snakefiles contained in this repository utilize Singularity containers instead of Docker containers, but run analogous commands to those given in this walkthrough.

-This walkthrough presumes that the steps covered on the [Installing](installing.md) page have been run, and that a version of Python, Conda, and Snakemake are available.
+This walkthrough presumes that the steps covered on the [Installing](installing.md) page have been run, and that a version of Python, Conda, Snakemake, and Docker are available.
 See the [Installing](installing.md) page for instructions on installing required software.

 ### Walkthrough Steps